jose-hirmas/mdefportafolio/docs/seminars/09 -Exploring Emergent Technologies.md

 ![](../images/emergenttech/pineresin.jpg)

+*Properties:* renewable resource, natural resin derived from pines, local - Catalunya, antibacterial, biodegradable, industrial use (paper, adhesives, paintings, coatings, farmaceutic).

 #### Other biomaterial experimentation

 ![](../images/emergenttech/biomateriales.jpg)

 It was the first time I experiment with these type of biomaterials and I was impressed by how the process is determined by handcrafting, in a way very similar to cooking food.
 Each ingredient amount, the heating temperature, the mixing order of each ingredient are significant things for the final result.
 For this reason, every small change affects the outcome.

+The material design properties are also essential to understand possible applications so it is not only about the fabrication process , but also to complement this with technical, functional and emotional research about the material that you are exploring.

 In the material scarcity moment that we are facing as humanity, it is necesarry to keep on looking for alternatives that can be sustainable, being aware of their properties and potential use.
 The biomaterial production is highly determined by the local waste, making difficult to transform this alternatives in industrial production without harming the environment.
 For example: in Spanish coasts there is abundant Agar Agar or in Chilean coasts there is abundant sea shell, so each local biomaterials experimentation should use mainly this type of wastes.